Shimoga district: History

-During Treta Yuga, Lord Rama killed Maricha, who was in the disguise of a deer at Mrugavadhe near Thirthahalli.
+During Treta Yuga, it is believed that Lord Rama killed Maricha, who was in the disguise of a deer at Mrugavadhe near Thirthahalli.
 The Shimoga region formed a part of the Mauryan empire during the 3rd century.
 The district came into the control of Satavahanas.
 The Satakarni inscription has been found in the Shikaripur taluk.
 After the fall of the Shatavahana empire around 200 CE, the area came under the control of the Kadambas of Banavasi around 345 CE.
 The Kadambas were the earliest kingdom to give administrative status to the Kannada language.
 Later the Kadambas became feudatories of the Badami Chalukyas around 540 CE.

 In the 8th century Rashtrakutas ruled this district.
 The Kalyani Chalukyas overthrew the Rashtrakutas, and the district came into their rule.
 Balligavi was a prominent city during their rule.
 In the 12th century, with the weakening of the Kalyani Chalukyas, the Hoysalas annexed this area.
 After the fall of the Hoysalas, the entire region came under the Vijayanagar Empire.
 When the Vijayanagar empire was defeated in 1565 CE in the battle of Tallikota, the Keladi Nayakas who were originally feudatory of the Vijayanagar empire took control, declared sovereignty, and ruled as an independent kingdom for about two centuries.
 In 1763 Haider Ali captured the capital of Keladi Nayakas and as a result the district came into the rule of the Kingdom of Mysore and remained a part of it until India acquired independence from the British.